7 Survival Steps for The Next Market Panic

 Of course, in a bull market, your allocation should emphasize stocks.
 In a bear market, you should lighten up on stocks in favor of bonds and cash.
 And in a transitional market that’s “in between,” you should strike a balance.
 At all times, your portfolio should steer clear of overvalued equities.

 Keep plenty of cash on hand, for the bargains that are sure to arise if and when the market crashes.
+As we enter the late stage of the economic expansion, rotate toward defensive sectors (see chart).

 2) Make sure your portfolio contains gold.